Restoring Aspen

 A small aspen seedling growing among dense grass

-Where deer exist at high densities, regeneating aspen are prevented form establishing due to high browsing pressure
+Where deer exist at high densities, regenerating aspen are prevented form establishing due to high browsing pressure

 Learn More About the Context Behind this Project